katie-hughes/RRT/README.md

 # Rapidly Exploring Random Tree (RRT)
 Author: Katie Hughes

-This implements a RRT algorithm in 2D space.
+This repo implements a RRT in 2 and 3 dimensional space.

+## 2D algorithm
-To run the algorithm:
+To run:

-`python3 trees.py -t [task number]`
+`python3 RRT_2D.py -t [task number]`

 Tasks:
 1. RRT with no obstacles